I'm a type of old gumshoe with something to say, writing what I know. Goodwill is a good start.

 Tips and Tricks of Bargain Shopping

-- Orange Tags: Orange tags are used in the collectibles section on items that hold value and could otherwise be sold on eBay.
+- Orange Tags: As stated, these almost never go on sale.
+Orange tags are used in the collectibles section on items that hold value and could otherwise be sold on eBay.
 (In all fairness, Goodwill does charge around half of what the price is on eBay.)

 - Black Tags: Black tag items also never go on sale.
 The black tag items are in the fashion focus section of clothing.
 These items are expensive and either in style or coming back into style.
 Designer labels are often found here, and while the price tag might look really expensive to the average shopper, bear in mind that these clothes could easily cost ten to twenty times as much in retail stores.
 Fashion focus items go on sale once a year (at amazing discounts), so watch closely for this annual event.

 - White Tags: White tags with the word "Goodwill" printed on them are often at a fixed price.
-These tags are reserved for new goods.
+Items with white tags tend to be newly introduced to the store, and generally stay at a fixed price.
+White tags are reserved for new goods.
 These items are brand new to the store and often cost the same as they would in retail stores.